TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/HtmlparserTags.rst

    fixAttrib.[attribute].removeIfFalse

 :aspect:`Data type`
-   :ref:`data-type-boolean` / :ts:`blank` string
+   :ref:`data-type-boolean` / :typoscript:`blank` string

 :aspect:`Description`
-   If set, then the attribute is removed if it is false (= :ts:`0`).
+   If set, then the attribute is removed if it is false (= :typoscript:`0`).
-   If this value is set to :ts:`blank` then the value must be a blank string (that means a "zero" value will not be removed).
+   If this value is set to :typoscript:`blank` then the value must be a blank string (that means a "zero" value will not be removed).

 .. _htmlparser-tags-fixattrib-attribute-removeifequals: